Cheadle Hulme railway station: Cheadle station

-A train passing through Cheadle Hulme towards Handforth.
-The white building in the background is the original station house.
+A train passing through Cheadle Hulme towards Handforth; the white building in the background is the original station house.

-The original Cheadle Hulme railway station on the Crewe line, about 0.3 mi south-west of the current structure, was known simply as "Cheadle".
+The original Cheadle Hulme station on the Crewe-Manchester Line, about 0.3 mi south-west of the current structure, was known simply as Cheadle.
 It was in use from May 1842, following the opening of the viaduct.
 The station building, opposite the Hesketh Tavern public house, is now a private residence.
-It included a structure from which tickets were sold, and in the window of which a candle was lit to act as a signal during the hours of darkness.
+It included a structure from which tickets were sold and, in the window of which, a candle was lit to act as a signal during the hours of darkness.
 This structure, however, no longer exists.

-When plans were made for a line to Stoke-on-Trent, it was originally intended for a branch to be built from Stockport to Macclesfield.
-Instead, the junction was built south at Cheadle Hulme.
-The line was constructed over four years: it opened for goods traffic as far as Poynton in June 1845, and on 24 November it reached Macclesfield and was opened to the public.
-In June 1846 Parliament authorised the completion of the line to Stoke-on-Trent.
-By June 1849 the section between Congleton and Macclesfield was completed and the line was finished.
+When plans were made for a line to Stoke-on-Trent, it was originally intended for a branch to be built from Stockport to Macclesfield; the junction was built south at Cheadle Hulme instead.
+The line was constructed over four years; it opened for goods traffic as far as in June 1845 and it reached Macclesfield on 24 November and was opened to the public.
+In June 1846, Parliament authorised the completion of the line to Stoke-on-Trent.
+By June 1849, the section between and Macclesfield was completed, and the line was finished.